Providence Medical Group Patient and Family Advisory Program Volunteer

 How do we engage our patient and family advisors?

-- Patient and Family Advisory Councils: Partnership between Providence Medical Group leadership, medical providers, staff, and patients and families at monthly meetings where there are discussions how Providence can continue to make our programs and policies patient-centered
+- Patient and Family Advisory Councils: Partnership between Providence Medical Group and Patients—ensuring Providence continues a patient-centered focus around our programs and policies.

-- On-line Advisors: Are available through email and respond to questions in their designated healthcare interest area
+- On-line Advising: Patient and family advisors respond to surveyed questions in their designated healthcare interest areas.

 Patient and Family Advisory Council accomplishments

-- After-visit summary: These reports provide patients and families with relevant information and an instruction for their visit but Chief Medical Officer, Benjamin LeBlanc was told by several advisory council members that they had never received an after-visit summary.
+- The After-visit summary provides patients and families with relevant information and an instruction for their visit but Chief Medical Officer, Benjamin LeBlanc was told by several advisory council members that they had never received an after-visit summary.
 The discovery prompted him to follow up with the clinics and reinforce their importance.
 Additionally, the council has made a number of recommendations and created educational videos and posters that have helped increase usage of the reports.

 Leadership praises the advisory councils